 Bali Itinerary: Ubud – 2 Days

 Ubud is the natural and cultural hub of Bali.
 It has numerous sights and a long list of exciting things to explore.
 In addition to the rice terraces, jungles and the waterfalls of Ubud, you must visit the temples and try out the cultural shows that are famous there.

 The temples of Ubud, such as Saraswati Temple, Pura Gunung Lebah, and Puri Saren Agung, seem to take you back to ancient times and show you traditional beliefs of centuries ago.
 You will find most of the temples wrapped in interesting legends and myths that have been passed down the generations.

 Hiring a local guide to hear these stories as you walk around the temples is a good idea.
 The temples are surrounded by trees, forests, and water pools that create a surreal ambiance unique to Bali.

 The town of Ubud is about one and a half hours away from the airport and it acts as a perfect relaxing base after a long flight.
 If you want to experience the local side of Bali, choosing a villa or a cottage in any of the Ubud villages, surrounded by paddy fields is ideal.

-Ubud has a laidback vibe which makes you feel at home right away and the locals in Ubud are very welcoming.
+Ubud has a laidback vibe that makes you feel at home right away and the locals in Ubud are very welcoming.
 Ubud is bustling in town but it’s also very easy to escape into the chilled out serene lush fields that surround the area.

 Sacred Monkey Forest